Referendums by country: Singapore

-According to the Constitution of Singapore, a referendum can be held in a few circumstances, including situations when a constitutional amendment passed by the Parliament is rejected by the President, or when the nation's sovereignty needs to be decided (i.e., merger or incorporation into other countries). to date, the 1962 national referendum which decided the terms of a merger of Singapore into Malaysia.
+According to the Constitution of Singapore, a referendum can be held in a few circumstances, including situations when a constitutional amendment passed by the Parliament is rejected by the president, or when the nation's sovereignty needs to be decided (i.e., merger or incorporation into other countries). to date, the 1962 national referendum which decided the terms of a merger of Singapore into Malaysia.
 There were three choices: 1) To merge with Malaya, having autonomy in labour and education; 2) To merge with Malaya, having same status as the other states in Malaya; 3) To merge with Malaya, having terms similar to those of the Borneo territories.
 Option #1 won with 71% of the vote.
 Two years after the merger, Singapore's expulsion from Malaysia occurred on 9 August 1965 due to disagreements between the two political ideas.

 Taiwan

 The Referendum Act was promoted and introduced by the Democratic Progressive Party for years and then enacted by the Legislative Yuan in 2003.
 There had been six national referendums and two local referendums in Taiwan before several sections of the Referendum Act were revised to lower the threshold in December 2017.
 No national referendum had been approved until then.
-Following amendments to the law, ten more questions were asked at the national level during the 2018.
+Following amendments to the law, ten more questions were asked at the national level during 2018.